liamc1994/docs/docs/cc-Plans.md

 The Pro+ plan is a plan that extends the Pro plan's disk space and replaced the old Pro plans with extra disk space with a more flexible solution.

 The Pro+ plan is simple and flexible.
 You pay £5, the same as Pro, and it includes everything the Pro plan has.
 The difference is simple: once you go over 20GB disk space, you can keep uploading files as much as you like.
-At the end of the billing period, you will be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB. ll be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB. lding%202015-10-21%20om%2011.06.20.png",
-        "Schermafbeelding 2015-10-21 om 11.06.20.png",
-        "530",
-        "194",
-        "#65a2da",
-        ""
-      ]
-    }
-  ]
-}
-[/block]
-After paying your invoice (if needed) your service will be changed in a few seconds.
-If you're logged in in Centova Cast don't forget to log out and in again to see the new limits.
-> You can't downgrade back from a paid plan to a free plan.
-This was possible in the past but got disabled because of abuse.

-## What is the Pro+ plan?

-The Pro+ plan is a plan that extends the Pro plan's disk space and replaced the old Pro plans with extra disk space with a more flexible solution.

-The Pro+ plan is simple and flexible.
-You pay £5, the same as Pro, and it includes everything the Pro plan has.
-The difference is simple: once you go over 20GB disk space, you can keep uploading files as much as you like.
-At the end of the billing period, you will be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB. ll be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB. e charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB.
+At the end of the billing period, you will be charged an extra on your invoice that bills you for the extra disk space you have used, at a rate of £0.15/GB.